 You can’t go to downtown Las Vegas without peeping at one of the many storied and historic wedding chapels.
-Las Vegas is the wedding capital of the world, after all.
-There are several such wedding chapels located on Las Vegas Boulevard, and they all have their own, um, eccentric points of interest, but only A Little White Wedding Chapel has the “Tunnel of Love,” a drive-through wedding “tunnel” where couples can say their nuptials in the chapel’s own pink Cadillac with Elvis officiating.
+There are several such wedding chapels located on Las Vegas Boulevard, and they all have their own, points of interest, but only A Little White Wedding Chapel has the “Tunnel of Love,” a drive-through wedding tunnel where couples can say their nuptials in the chapel’s own pink Cadillac with Elvis officiating.
 You’ll definitely want a photo of the tunnel’s faux Sistine-ish ceiling.

 Best Travel Credit Cards